prashanthwagle/sevenspeak/README.md

 ### Overview

-At a high level, this part involves: installing AWS SAM CLI which deploys the code as a cloudformation stack consisting of an API Gateway and a Lambda function, setting up communication between AWS CLI and the account where the cloudformation stack is deployed
+At a high level, this part involves: installing AWS SAM CLI which deploys the code as a cloudformation stack consisting of an API Gateway and a Lambda function, setting up communication between AWS CLI and the account where the cloudformation stack is deployed.

 ### Goal